6: A Brief Geologic History of California

 In this chapter we will look at a broad overview of how the tectonic plates interacting along the western margin of North America have changed through time.
 We will also look at time slices of the geologic map of California to see how the geologic environment has changed through time and understand the evidence used to unravel the geologic past.

 Table \(\PageIndex{1}\) summarizes the major geologic events that shaped California into what we see today.
 Like many geologic timescales, this table is organized with the oldest events at the bottom and youngest events at the top.
 This chapter presents a chronologic account of these major geologic events with each of the following pages detailing a different geologic era.
 This chapter acts as the temporal link between the various geological provinces presented in the following chapters.
-For more detailed information on the geology of a specific region, the reader should consult the relevant geomorphic province chapter.
+For more detailed information on the geology of a specific region, consult the relevant geomorphic province chapter.

-Era | Period | Epoch | Major Geologic Events |
+Era | Period | Epoch | Major Geologic Events in California |

 ---|---|---|---|

-Cenozoic (66 Ma - present) | Quaternary (3 Ma - present) | Holocene | Last glacial maximum ~20,000 years ago.
-Volcanoes erupt in the high Cascades |
+Cenozoic (66 Ma to present) | Quaternary (3 Ma to present) | Holocene (12 ka to present) | |

-Neogene (23 - 3 Ma) | Pliocene (5 - 3 Ma) |
+Neogene (23 to 3 Ma) | Pliocene (5 to 3 Ma) |

-Sutter Buttes volcanoes erupt Sediments eroded from the Sierra Nevada and Coast Range are deposited into the Great Valley |
+Sutter Buttes volcanoes erupt.
+Sediments eroded from the Sierra Nevada and Coast Range are deposited into the Great Valley. |

 |

-Paleogene (66 - 23 Ma) | Oligocene (34 - 23 Ma) | Spreading center is subducted and the San Andreas Fault begins to develop | |
+Paleogene (66 to 23 Ma) | Oligocene (34 to 23 Ma) | Spreading center is subducted and the San Andreas Fault begins to develop. | |

-Eocene (56 - 36 Ma) | Laramide Orogeny ends | ||
+Eocene (56 to 34 Ma) | Laramide Orogeny ends. | ||

-Paleocene (66 - 56 Ma) | |||
+Paleocene (66 to 56 Ma) | |||

-Mesozoic (251 - 66 Ma) | Cretaceous (145 - 66 Ma) |
+Mesozoic (251 to 66 Ma) | Cretaceous (143 to 6 Ma) |

 Sierra Nevada sediments begin to fill Great Valley Klamath terrane accretes onto N. America Laramide Orogeny begins |